neeer4j/SuperDesk/README.md

 **Security:**
 - All signaling and media connections use HTTPS/WSS and DTLS-SRTP
-- File transfers are validated and limited to 10MB
+- File transfers are validated and limited to a configurable max (default 20GB)
 - WebRTC peer connections are secured and ephemeral
 - Authentication and access control are recommended for production